-Train believed carrying North Korean delegation leaves Beijing
+Train believed carrying top North Korean delegation leaves Beijing

 Japanese media reported on Monday that a high-ranking Pyongyang official appeared to have arrived by train in Beijing.

-The Blue House official said the South Korean government had been aware of “related movements” in North Korea, such as the train, for a few days but he could not confirm whether Kim or another high-ranking North Korean official was visiting China.
+The Blue House official said South Korea had been aware of “related movements” in North Korea, such as the train, for a few days but he could not confirm whether Kim or another high-ranking North Korean official was visiting China.

 Beijing is the main ally of secretive and isolated North Korea, as well as its biggest trading partner.

-China has not confirmed any visit by a North Korean but has not totally censored speculation Kim Jong Un might have been in town.
+China has not confirmed any visit by a North Korean but has not totally censored speculation.

-Searches on Baidu News, China’s equivalent of Google News, brought up two stories in the simplified Chinese edition of Taiwanese newspaper the China Times that reported, citing what it said were internet rumors, that he was on a secret visit to Beijing.

-One of the paper’s reports showed pictures taken from Chinese social media of what was purportedly Kim Jong Un’s train in China.

-There were also posts on Chinese social media talking about the possibility Kim Jong Un was in China, some citing family members in Dandong.
+There were posts on Chinese social media talking about the possibility Kim Jong Un was in China, some citing family members in Dandong.
 The rail journey between Dandong and Beijing covers more than 1,100 km (680 miles).
 It takes at least 14 hours by ordinary service, according to Chinese railway timetables.

 The North Korean leader is due to hold separate summits with South Korea in late April and the United States in May.